 Hawai‘i News Now, KGMB, & KHNL

-Rick Blangiardi has led a life of uncompromising service to Hawai‘i, his colleagues and especially his family.
-Blangiardi has shown the far-reaching nature of his heart and an abundant generosity of spirit.
+Mr. Blangiardi has led a life of uncompromising service to Hawai‘i, his colleagues and especially his family.
+Mr. Blangiardi has shown the far-reaching nature of his heart and an abundant generosity of spirit.
 An inspiring and highly effective visionary leader, his passion is infectious to everyone he engages.
 His ability to drive positive change by bringing out the best in people is his trademark.
-Rick is the General Manager of Hawai‘i’s largest multimedia company, Hawai‘i News Now, KGMB (CBS) and KHNL (NBC).
-Prior to his career in broadcast, Blangiardi spent seven years as a college football coach, five of those at the University of Hawai‘i, and left the coaching ranks as the Defensive Coordinator/Associate Head Football Coach at UH.
+Mr. Blangiardi is the General Manager of Hawai‘i’s largest multimedia company, Hawai‘i News Now, KGMB (CBS) and KHNL (NBC).
+Prior to his career in broadcast, Mr. Blangiardi spent seven years as a college football coach, five of those at the University of Hawai‘i, and left the coaching ranks as the Defensive Coordinator/Associate Head Football Coach at UH.

 Hawai‘i Green Growth

-Celeste Connors has twenty years of experience working at the intersection of economic, environment, energy, and international development policy.
+Ms. Connors has twenty years of experience working at the intersection of economic, environment, energy, and international development policy.
 Before joining Hawai‘i Green Growth, she was CEO and co-founder of C•Dots Development LLC, which works to build resilient infrastructure and services in vulnerable communities.
-Celeste previously served as the Director for Environment and Climate Change at the National Security Council and National Economic Council in the White House where she helped shape the Administration's climate and energy policies.
-Prior to joining the White House, Celeste served as a diplomat in Saudi Arabia, Greece, and Germany.
+Ms. Connors previously served as the Director for Environment and Climate Change at the National Security Council and National Economic Council in the White House where she helped shape the Administration's climate and energy policies.
+Prior to joining the White House, Ms. Connors served as a diplomat in Saudi Arabia, Greece, and Germany.
 She also held positions at the U.S. Mission to the UN, served as the Climate and Energy Advisor to the Under Secretary for Democracy and Global Affairs at the U.S. Department of State, and worked for the City of New York.

 Assistant Executive Secretary-Treasurer